ibm-cloud-docs/activity-tracker/views.md

 6. Click **Save View**

 ## Step 4.
-Customize data that is displayed through a view
+Customize how event lines are displayed through a view
 {: #views_step4}

-There are different options to customize how you see data in a view.
+There are different options to customize how you see data in a view:
 * You can modify the properties of a view., You can rename a view, add or modify its description, and apply a specific line format.
 * You can change the `log format` in the *USER PREFERENCES* section.
 * You can apply a line template from the *Tools* section.
 Notice that this overrides any other line configuration.
 If you select **Persist these settings**, all views in the UI will show data per the line format that is specified in this section.